e-c-k-e-r/vall-e/README.md

 * [ ] replace the phonemizer with something that doesn't depend on espeak
   - espeak is nice, but I can only really put my whole trust with phonemizing English.
   - a small model trained to handle converting text to phonemes might work, but has it's own problems (another model to carry around, as accurate as the dataset it was trained against, requires training for each language... etc).
+* [ ] explore exotic features like:
+  * using a pure text vocab rather than IPA phonemes (as a transformer should be "smart" enough to map text tokens)
+  * interleaving by using summed embedding tokens:
+    * for example, `<RVQ 0-7><RVQ 0>` => `<RVQ 0-7><RVQ 0-1>` => `<RVQ 0-7><RVQ 0-2>` (etc.)
+    * however, I imagine the sequences to train for this are *too* exotic.
+  * mixing multiple speakers through summing input prompt embeddings
+    * I do not expect this to work, but you never know...

 ## Caveats

 Despite how lightweight it is in comparison to other TTS's I've meddled with, there are still some caveats, be it with the implementation or model weights:
 * the audio embeddings have some quirks to having the AR's RVQ level 0 separate from the NAR's RVQ level 0 (sharing them caused some problems in testing)
 * the trainer / dataloader assumes there are zero variations between a speaker's utterances, and thus it can extract the basics of a speaker's features rather than deeper features (like prosidy, tone, etc.) when performing inferences.
-  + however, trying to work around this would require training under `tts-c` (VALL-E continuous) mode or modifying an input prompt enough to where its quantized representation differs enough from the output response the prompt derives from.
+  + ~~however, trying to work around this would require training under `tts-c` (VALL-E continuous) mode or modifying an input prompt enough to where its quantized representation differs enough from the output response the prompt derives from.~~
+  + to remedy this, training benefits from calculating the most similar utterances for each utterance, and using that as the input prompt for training.
 * the trainer's default RVQ level distribution prioritizes lower RVQ levels over higher RVQ levels, as the lower levels contribute to the final waveform more; however, this leaves some minor artifacting that rises in the higher RVQ levels due to inaccuracy issues.
+  + summing the audio embeddings for later RVQ levels seems to help?
 * speakers that aren't similar to an audiobook narrator voice has similarity issues due to the majority of training used `path`-based dataloader sampling instead of `speaker`-based (or `group`-based) dataloader sampling.
   + although LoRAs help a ton for fixing results for a single voice.
+  + this *might* be remedied with a much, much, *much* more diverse dataset (such as Emilia).

 ## Notices and Citations